urbancamo/urbancamo.github.io/adif-processor/satellite/satellite.md

 ## Limitations

-The TLE data is accurate on the day the ADIF file is processed.
-I am working on the ability to use historic TLE data.
+The TLE data on the NORAD site is only valid for the current day - they don't archive the data for general availability.

-As a result if you try and process a file with contacts from a significant time ago the visualization won't be accurate as the TLE data isn't correct for that date.
+I've been capturing TLE data from NORAD since 13-MAR-2022, so if your QSOs are on that date, or later, then they can be visualized for one of the supported satellites.

 ## Supported Satellites